-The SFR would be initiatedfrom 26th July 2017 by making the documents publicly available on GS Website.
-An email intimating the Stakeholders, who attended the LSC, will be sent on the same date
+The SFR was initiatedfrom 26th July 2017 by making the documents publicly available on GS Website for two months.
+An email intimating the Stakeholders, who attended the LSC, was sent on the same date.
+However, no comments were received during this period.

 Annex 1